LordSpudnik/Organizational-Chart/README.md

-# Organizational Chart
+# Organization Chart

-This project is an **Organizational Chart** web application built using JavaScript, CSS, and HTML along with React for the framework.
+This project is an **Organization Chart** web application built using JavaScript, CSS, and HTML along with React for the framework.
 It was developed as a part of an internship project for **Cafs Infotech**.

 ## Table of Contents